We who wrestle with systems

 A definition

 But what is a system?
-There are many definitions, so here is mine: A system is a set of parts that interact to produce behaviors useful for specific purposes within defined contexts.
+There are many definitions, so here is mine: A system is a set of parts that interact, manifest acceptable properties, and produce useful behaviors.
 The concept is recursive, at higher and lower levels (see Figure 1).
-As humans, we operate on a platform of a metabolic system, that itself is made up of many cellular subsystems.
-We operate in the context of an environmental system which itself exists within a solar system, and so forth.
+For example, as humans, we operate on a platform of a metabolic system, that itself is made up of many cellular subsystems.
+We also operate within the context of an environmental system which itself exists within a planetary and solar system, and so forth.

-When studying the relationships between the periphery of any system and the rest of the system, whether a human cell, a complex device, or a social system, one realizes that there is no “center”, as the context depends upon observer’s frame of reference in which it operates (Figure 2).
+When studying the relationships between the periphery of any system and the rest of the system - whether a human cell, a complex device, or a social system - one realizes that there is no “center”.
+The context depends upon an observer’s frame of reference in which it operates (Figure 2).

-There are multiple viewpoints to any system of interest:
+There are many of these viewpoints for any system of interest, among them:

-A strategic viewpoint, with the system as context, which defines the rules, constraints, and goals for how subsystems and actors interact.
+A strategic viewpoint, with the system as context, which defines the rules, constraints, and goals for how the system of interest, subsystems, and agents interact

 A design viewpoint, describing the system as it will be constructed (see Figure 3)

-An operational view, with the system as a mechanism, that processes input and produces outputs.
-This view depicts how decisions, constraints, and interactions shape outcomes.
+An operational viewpoint, with the system as mechanism, processing inputs and producing outputs.
+This view depicts how decisions, constraints, and interactions during operations shape outcomes.

-A reflective view, with the system as construct, which indicates how observers perceive the system, with mental models, biases, and assumptions.
+A reflective viewpoint, with the system as a construct indicating how observers perceive the system, with mental models, biases, and assumptions.

-Each of these viewpoints is influenced by feedback, which tracks what the system produces vs what was intended.
+Each of these viewpoints is influenced by feedback, which tracks what the system produces and compares it with what was intended.
 This feedback may also activate latent capabilities, prompt new configurations, and fuel correction, adaptation, and innovation.
-The big picture for how this unfolds is depicted in Figure 3.
+The big picture for how this feedback unfolds is depicted in Figure 3.

 Applying a systems approach to a system